LocPoseNet: Robust Location Prior for Unseen Object Pose Estimation: Related Work

 {\textbf{Generalizable 6D object pose estimation.}} Recently, efforts have been made towards unseen object pose estimation~\cite{liu2022gen6d,wang2019normalized}.
 In practice, the unseen objects can be either new instances from seen categories, or objects from entirely novel categories.
 In the former case, existing approaches~\cite{wang2019normalized,li2020category,chen2020learning} estimate normalized object coordinate space (NOCS) maps from \emph{RGBD} images, and compute the 6D object pose from 3D-3D correspondences.
 As the training and testing data contain the same object categories, off-the-shelf detection methods~\cite{he2017mask,redmon2016you,liu2016ssd} can be employed to locate the objects.
 However, such category-level approaches struggle in the presence of objects from new categories.
 Moreover, the required depth information is not always available, making the RGBD-based methods restricted to specific scenarios.
 This has therefore given rise to solutions that handle objects from new categories using \emph{RGB} images.
 The vast majority~\cite{zhao2022fusing,park2020latentfusion,he2022fs6d,xiao2019pose,sun2022onepose} assumes that the ground-truth object location is available even at test time.
 Nevertheless, a few approaches~\cite{shugurov2022osop,liu2022gen6d}, which build upon a template matching strategy, can handle unknown object locations.
 However, the resulting 6D object pose estimates suffer from the inaccurate localization of unseen objects.
 Developing a method capable of accurately locating novel objects in \emph{RGB} images is therefore pivotal to generalizable 6D object pose estimation. \\

 {\textbf{One-shot object detection.}} Most object detection methods~\cite{he2017mask,redmon2016you,ren2015faster} follow a category-level learning pipeline, which limits their generalization ability to objects from new categories.
 To address this issue, some methods~\cite{li2018high,osokin2020os2d,chen2021adaptive,zhao2022semantic,wang2019fast} utilize a template matching strategy.
-Specifically, they assume the availability of reference images which contain the novel object as templates.
-Given a query image, correlations between the query and references are computed, and the object is assumed to be located in the query region with the highest correlation score.
+Specifically, they assume the availability of reference images that contain the novel object as templates.
+Given a query image, correlations between the query and references are computed, and the object location parameters are predicted from the correlation maps.
 This template matching paradigm has shown promising generalization ability to unseen objects~\cite{liu2022gen6d}.
 However, it does not account for the specific properties of different location parameters, i.e., object center and size.
 This is what we achieve in this paper, for the purpose of 6D pose estimation.